New College at Hackney: Institutions with related names

 Another Hackney College, properly Hackney Itineracy, also known as Hackney Academy and Hackney Theological College, was set up in 1802 by George Collison.
 It is this one that became part of New College London, and in the end part of the University of London.
 Homerton College was at this time in the parish of Hackney, and had been in some form from 1730, as a less ambitious academy; when the New College folded, its future became part of Homerton College's, which since 1894 has been in Cambridge.
 Robert Aspland set up a successor Unitarian college at Hackney, in 1813.

-See also Previous institutions known as Hackney College.